 LGBTQ stands for Lesbian, Gay, Bisexual, Transgender and Queer or Questioning.
 Sometimes it appears only as LGBT or GLBT, and sometimes as LGBTQIA, with the "I" for Intersex and the "A" for Asexual.

-It is important to note "Queer" is a term that is offensive to some members of the LGBTQ community and should be used with care.
-Originally a derogatory word, "Queer" has been reclaimed by many as a word of power and a way to refer to the diverse spectrum of LGBTQ people.
+It is important to note "Queer" is a term that is offensive to some members of the LGBTQIA community and should be used with care.
+Originally a derogatory word, "Queer" has been reclaimed by many as a word of power and a way to refer to the diverse spectrum of LGBTQIA people.

 For more information on language, check out Useful Terms.

 When in doubt, ask.
-When you find yourself talking to someone who identifies as lesbian, gay, bisexual, transgender, queer, and\or questioning (LGBTQ) and you don't know what words to use, it's okay to admit that you don’t know the correct terminology and vocabulary and ask if they’d be willing to sit down with you and talk about terminology.
+When you find yourself talking to someone who identifies as lesbian, gay, bisexual, transgender, queer, questioning, intersex, and\or ally (LGBTQIA) and you don't know what words to use, it's okay to admit that you don’t know the correct terminology and vocabulary and ask if they’d be willing to sit down with you and talk about terminology.

 Mirror the language you hear.
 When you hear someone use a specific term to describe themselves, use that term when you talk to them.
 For example, if you are speaking with someone and hear them refer to the person they have a romantic relationship with as their “partner,” you might ask them next time you see them, “How is your partner doing?”